VeryGoodOpenSource/very_good_ranch/GAME_DESIGN.md

 ### Unicorn

-A unicorn is a mystical animal that roams your ranch, it can be either a baby, kid, teenager or an adult.
+A unicorn is a mystical animal that roams your ranch, it can be either a baby, kid, teen or an adult.
 These are the stages of a unicorn.

 Each unicorn has a happiness counter, this can be influenced by a few game aspects:
 - Feeding the preferred food.